01 of 07

 The state has just 13 miles of seacoast, but they make the most of it.
 Hampton Beach is the premier spot and it's been rated one of the best beaches in the U.S. You can hang out on the beach, stroll the boardwalk, and have fun in the old-fashioned arcades or do a little shopping.
 Be sure to see which act is playing at the Hampton Beach Casino Ballroom, it's an intimate spot to see your favorite musicians.

 Driving up the coast on Route 1, you'll come across a few coastal towns and hidden beaches.
-Rye Harbor has wonderful rocky beaches that are typical New England.
+Rye Harbor has wonderful rocky beaches that are typical of New England.
 Just before you hit Maine, you'll come across Portsmouth, the biggest town on the seacoast.
-It's fun to stroll through and has a nice mix of boutiques and restaurants and entertainment... venues.
+It's fun to stroll through and has a nice mix of boutiques and restaurants and entertainment venues.

 Off the coast, you'll get to experience the most scenic highways and byways New England has to offer.
 Route 112 is the Kancamagus Highway, which runs right through White Mountain National Forest.
 Leaf-peepers consider it a must in autumn, but it's a great drive year-round.